florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

     Even though it may look similar to the first solution of using standardized serialization, this approach is specifically tailored to Wasm.
     Thus is can achieve better performance and efficiency.

-Another related challenge are common features of the operating system used by almost all programming languages such as file systems, networking or RNG.
+Another related challenge are common features of the operating system used by almost all programming languages such as file systems, networking or random number generation.
 Most standard libraries rely on these functions to provide abstractions, e.g. over reading data from a file.
 An interface for these common APIs must be defined, that is language-agnostic, independent of compilers and compatible across all host platforms, on which the Wasm runtime will eventually execute the Wasm code.
 A solution generally accepted by compilers and standard libraries is the WebAssembly System Interface (WASI) presented in @wasi.